funkylarma/adamchamberlin.info/src/pages/privacy-policy.md

 ## Media

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
-Visitors to the website can download and extract any location data from images on the website.
+Visitors to the website can download and extract any location data from images on the webmetadata.

 * * *

 ## Embedded content from other websites

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
-Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
+Embedded content from other websites behaves in the exact same way as if the visitor has visited the other webmetadata.

-These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that website.
+These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that webmetadata.

 * * *